The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Systematic tests: lens major axis position angles from SDSS

 The process of calculating the quadrupole shear was repeated using the major axis light position angles from SDSS.
 Results for the quadrupole shear using the SDSS lens position angle are displayed in Fig.~\ref{fig:results_sdss}.
 We can repeat the process used for the UNIONS major axis position angles and calculate the mean halo ellipticity and $\chi^2$ of the fit.
-The mean halo ellipticity is $e~= 0.250 \pm 0.091$ and $\chi^2_{\nu} = 0.66$.
-This is similar to the results obtained by \cite{ClaJai16}, $e=0.24\pm0.06$, who used SDSS photomotery to study the same set of LRGs.
+The mean halo ellipticity is $e~= 0.34 \pm 0.10$ and $\chi^2_{\nu} = 0.68$.
+This is larger than the ellipticity obtained by \cite{ClaJai16}, $e=0.24\pm0.06$, who used SDSS photometery to study the same set of LRGs.
+However, they applied no correction for intrinsic radial alignments nor for the anisotropic boost.
+If we neglect these corrections, we find $e=0.25\pm0.09$, in good agreement with the results of \cite{ClaJai16}.
+From the HM estimators we obtain $f_h = 1.9 \pm 0.6$.
 The mean ellipticity from the SDSS position angles is lower than for the UNIONS position angles.
 This is not surprising: as mentioned before, the imaging from SDSS is shallower than it is for UNIONS, so we expect the position angles to be less accurate.
 This could lead to a higher degree of misalignment which would yield a rounder stacked shear.

 To assess this effect, we note that the misalignment between the UNIONS major axis and the SDSS major axis will obey some probability distribution, $P(\theta\sbr{mis})$, which describes how likely the two axes will be separated by a given misalignment angle, as shown in Fig.~\ref{fig:angle_compare}.
 In Sec.~\ref{sec:misalign} we discussed the effect of a misalignment between the stellar light and the DM halo.
 However, observational errors due to signal-to-noise when measuring the major axis of the stellar light will also contribute to the misalignment.
-Moreover, differences may also arise because elliptical galaxies have isophote twists, and so deeper photometry may probe outer regions of the galaxies which may have an different ellipticity and position angle than the inner regions.
+Moreover, differences may also arise because elliptical galaxies have isophote twists, and so deeper photometry may probe outer regions of the galaxies which may have a different ellipticity and position angle than the inner regions.